Netherlands Worldwide

 Language selection:English

-To use a document from Canada in the Netherlands, you must first have it legalised by the Canadian authorities.
-Then you must have it legalised by the Dutch embassy in Ottawa or the consulate-general in Toronto or Vancouver.
+To use a document from Canada in the Netherlands, you must have it legalised by the Canadian authorities.
+This is done with an apostille.
+This is a simplified form of legalisation which allows you to use your documents in the Netherlands.

 Attention: If you want to use a Dutch document in Canada, see Legalisation of Dutch documents for use abroad.